Skip to content

 Short answers, pulled from the story.

-Who founded The Russian Review and which notable figures contributed to the initial release?
+Who founded The Russian Review journal?

-Who currently edits The Russian Review and where is it hosted today?
+Who publishes The Russian Review today?

-What topics does The Russian Review cover regarding Russia and Eastern Europe?
+What topics does The Russian Review cover?